Skip to main content

 Practical Deployment

-The system is designed for:
+The system targets:

-• Enterprise Networks: Protect critical infrastructure
+• Enterprise Networks: Critical infrastructure protection

 • Healthcare: HIPAA-compliant patient data protection

-• Financial Services: Meet regulatory backup requirements
+• Financial Services: Regulatory backup requirements

 Future Work